fisontech/100daysofcloud/README.md

 I am doing this challenge to put some real world scenarios into practice and learn more about cloud in the process.

-I would like to complete some cloud exams and further my career in cloud tech.
+I would like to complete some cloud exams and further my career in cloud.

 - [Twitter](https://twitter.com/username)
 - [LinkedIn](https://www.linkedin.com/in/chrisfison)